-As stated by attorney Brian Tannebaum in his recent Above the Law op-ed The Practice: Unverified Stats and the Future....
-"43 percent of law futurists readily admit as not having spent much time in the future."
+As stated by attorney Brian Tannebaum in his recent Above the Law op-ed, "The Practice: Unverified Stats and the Future..." (http://bit.ly/10LmqpV): "43% of law futurists readily admit as not having spent much time in the future."

-On a more serious note, law firms have demonstrated that they can eschew hourly billing, grow profitably by focusing on efficiency, value, client satisfaction, and predictability.
+On a more serious note, law firms have demonstrated that they can abstain from hourly billing, grow profitably by focusing on efficiency, value, client satisfaction, client communication and predictability.
 These firms will survive and flourish.
-We do not see a substantial decrease in litigation from current levels but we are witnessing abrupt changes in how cases are handled and staffed.
-The court system is a great leveler of justice that we can ill afford to do without but arbitrators and mediators have been providing alternatives for years.
+We do not see a substantial decrease in litigation from current levels, but we are witnessing abrupt changes in how cases are handled and staffed.
+The court system is a great leveler of justice that we can ill afford to do without, but arbitrators and mediators have been providing alternatives for years.

 There is little question that we need lawyers and law firms.
 One of my favorite clients is the managing partner of a four-attorney firm in a small Colorado town.
-When asked, "How's business?" his reply is routinely, "There is no shortage of people (or businesses) trying to inflict harm or damage to other people."
+When asked "how's business" his reply is routinely: "There is no shortage of people (or businesses) trying to inflict harm or damage to other people."
 Res ipsa loquitur.

 We have seen new forms of legal entities.
-We have seen the recent failures of once mighty law firms-on a national level, Dewey & LeBoeuf and on a local level, Casper, Wyoming's, Brown Drew & Massey.
+We have seen the recent failures of once mighty law firms; from a national level Dewey & Le-Boeuf to small-town America such as Casper, Wyoming's Brown Drew & Massey.
 The practice of law is a challenging business and many lawyers are not astute business people when it comes to planning.
 This needs to change.

-Succession planning is a subject on to itself; however, a lack of succession planning will lead to more law firm failures and conversely, opportunities for other firms.
+Succession planning is a subject on to itself, and a lack of it will lead to more law firm failures and conversely, opportunities for other firms.